Moving To Melbourne: A Guide For Global Executives

 As for the coffee scene, in addition to the standard latte and cappuccino, try a flat white (a blend of espresso and steamed milk sans froth); a long black, a double shot of espresso added to hot water: a short black, a standard espresso; or a macchiato, espresso with a dash of milk with froth.

-While this sounds eerily similar to Sydney, Melburnians are known for innovations in brewing and roasting.
+While this sounds eerily similar to Sydney, Melbournians are known for innovations in brewing and roasting.

-While this sounds eerily similar to Sydney, Melburnians are known for innovations in brewing and roasting.
+While this sounds eerily similar to Sydney, Melbournians are known for innovations in brewing and roasting.

 But the obsession with a warm, caffeinated beverage makes sense when you consider the pervasive chill in the air.